DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players ask about the nature of Death House, or its purpose in bringing them to Barovia, Strahd smiles coldly and says only, "The souls of the damned are tragically twisted things.
 Do not linger upon their madness."

 If the players ask about Strahd's driver, Strahd introduces him as Escher, "my coachman and cupbearer."
 Escher does not respond to the players’ questions or statements and simply stands demurely at Strahd’s side.

+> [!abstract]+ **Requesting Freedom**
+> If the players ask whether Strahd has intentionally trapped them in Barovia, he truthfully denies doing so.
+If asked to release them, however, he declines to do so.
+"Why should I release you," he says, with a wry smile, "when it amuses me to do otherwise?"
 ## C2c.
 Strahd's Questions
 During the conversation, at moments when it seems natural to do so, [[Strahd von Zarovich#The Gentleman|Strahd]] poses the players the following questions (in no particular order):

-* "Ismark Kolyanovich defied me by keeping his sister from me.
+* "Ismark Kolyanovich defied me by obstructing the justice I meted out unto his village.
 Why should I, as his lord, not punish him for his disloyalty?"
-* "I have claimed Ireena Kolyana, and twice marked her as my own.
+* "I have claimed Ireena Kolyana, and marked her as my own.
 Why should I not take her with me to Castle Ravenloft right now?"
 * "You are trespassers in my lands, and the last outsider that entered Barovia fostered sedition and treachery.
 Why should I not dispatch you now, just as I disposed of him?"
 (Strahd's question is referring to Dr. Rudolph van Richten.)

 If the players buried Walter's bones and put the spirits of Death House to rest, Strahd poses an additional question: